Redesigning the Health System / Increasing Access to Culturally and Linguistically Appropriate Services

 |

-Indicator: Percent of adults who had a difficult time understanding their provider
+Indicator: Percent of adults who report not speaking English well and had a difficult time understanding their provider, California

-Indicator Description: Indicators are from UCLA’s California Health Interview Survey (CHIS) Public Use File (PUF) and consequently their exploratory dashboard, AskCHIS.
-This variable is based on questions asking if adult had a hard time understanding their doctor (CHIS PUF Variable: AJ8B for 2013-18, and AJ8V3 for 2019+, AskCHIS Variable: Difficulty understanding doctor).
-Adults 18+ were asked “The last time you saw a doctor, did you have a hard time understanding the doctor?”.
-Note: The variable change is a result of a survey change from all adults have seen a doctor in the past 2 years, to all adults have seen a doctor.
+Indicator Description: Indicators are from UCLA’s California Health Interview Survey (CHIS) Public Use File (PUF) and the AskCHIS exploratory dashboard.
+This variable is based on a question that asks if adult patients had a hard time understanding their doctor (AJ8V3, AskCHIS Variable: Difficulty understanding doctor).
+Adults 18+ who speak a language other than English at home and that report not speaking English well were asked “The last time you saw a doctor, did you have a hard time understanding the doctor?”.
+Prior to 2018, the survey asked this question of all adults who visited a doctor in the past 1-2 years.

 Data Sharing Agreement: Researchers can access a variety of publicly available CHIS data files and web tools.
 These CHIS data products include downloadable data sets and easy-to-read documents.
 In addition, local county health departments can request data files specific to their county.
-However, researchers can apply to analyze confidential CHIS data, data sensitive variables and/or geo-coded data through the CHIS Data Access Center (DAC).
+Researchers can also apply to analyze confidential CHIS data, data sensitive variables, and/or geo-coded data through the CHIS Data Access Center (DAC).
 Access to confidential CHIS data requires a research application, review, and approval.

-Data Collection Methodology: Statewide telephone survey using a geographically stratified sample design.
+Data Collection Methodology: Statewide web and telephone survey using a geographically stratified sample design.
 Estimates are weighted to Dept. of Finance demographic data (adjusted for group quarters population).
-More information is available at https://healthpolicy.ucla.edu/chis/design/Pages/overview.aspx
+More information is available at https://healthpolicy.ucla.edu/our-work/california-health-interview-survey-chis/chis-design-and-methods

 Stories & Solutions